 Guide to the Leonidas Cardoso Archive

-The Archive of Leonidas Cardoso (1889-1965), Fernando Henrique Cardoso’s father, contains documents he accumulated from his gymnasium days at the beginning of the 20th century until his death in 1965.
-There are around 800 items that reflect relevant aspects of his career as a military man and politician, the social and family relationships he cultivated and the historical events he took part in, such as Tenentism, the Oil Campaign and the Empty Pot Movement.
-The documentation also provides an insight into the institutions to which he belonged, such as the Clube Militar, the Centro de Estudos e Defesa do Petróleo e da Economia Nacional (CEDPEN), the Liga de Emancipação Nacional (LEN) and the Partido Trabalhista Brasileiro (PTB).
+The Archive of Leonidas Cardoso (1889-1965), the father of Fernando Henrique Cardoso, contains approximately 800 items spanning his early school days in the early 20th century to his passing in 1965.
+The documents offer a window into key aspects of his life as a military figure and politician, his social and family ties, and the historical movements he supported, including Tenentism, the Oil Campaign, and the Empty Pot Movement.
+The archive also highlights his involvement in institutions such as the Clube Militar, the Centro de Estudos e Defesa do Petróleo e da Economia Nacional (CEDPEN), the Liga de Emancipação Nacional (LEN), and the PTB.

 Family and social formation and relations